reahl/reahl/reahl-doc/doc/howto/nginx.rst

 Check out the example on your development machine.

-In the checked-out .reahlproject, make sure you include all the necessary dependencies.
-Besides things like reahl-web-declarative, also provide a dependency for Reahl's support of the DB you use, eg reahl-sqlitesupport for SQLite.
+In the checked-out `setup.cfg`, make sure you include all the necessary dependencies.
+Besides things like `reahl-web-declarative`, also provide a dependency for Reahl's support of the DB you use, eg `reahl-sqlitesupport` for SQLite.

 Still on your development machine, build your project (as is done in :ref:`PythonAnywhere tutorial example <build>`).
-Copy the resultant whl file from $REAHLWORKSPACE/.reahlworkspace/dist-egg/ in your dev environment to the production machine in a new directory /tmp/dist .
+Copy the resultant whl file from ./dist in your dev environment to the production machine in a new directory /tmp/dist.

 Installation